Atle Vårvik: Honors and awards

 In 2015, at Idrettsgallaen, Vårvik received the Honorary Award from the Norwegian Confederation of Sports for his work with MOT (and Johann Olav Koss for Right to Play).
-The Norwegian prime minister proclaimed the jury’s decision:

-The Honorary Award points at role models within top athletics, who use their positions to build good values in society.
+The Norwegian prime minister proclaimed the jury’s decision:The Honorary Award points at role models within top athletics, who use their positions to build good values in society.
 The jury wants to express its admiration for two ideas showing great generosity and two dreams that have grown into something meaningful, both in Norwegian local communities as well as in conflicted and poor areas of the world.
-This year's award goes to two persons who have created something unique – something that makes a difference to many, and of what we all may be proud of.

-In 2014, Vårvik received one of Norway’s greatest leadership and value awards – the Reitan Group’s value award and the title “Årets Ladejarl”.
-The jury’s decision:

-«Atle Vårvik is passionate about a warmer and safer society.
+This year's award goes to two persons who have created something unique – something that makes a difference to many, and of what we all may be proud of.In 2014, Vårvik received one of Norway’s greatest leadership and value awards – the Reitan Group’s value award and the title “Årets Ladejarl”.
+The jury’s decision:"Atle Vårvik is passionate about a warmer and safer society.
 He has put the life of youth in the centre and built MOT’s philosophy on three values: courage to live, courage to care and courage to say no. As leader for MOT, Atle has contributed to inspire, create awareness and strengthen youth’s robustness.
 Robust youth with courage is useful to the society Atle develops local enthusiasts and ambassadors as commanders to build the brand profile.
 He has involved well known role models from top athletics, art and culture to achieve results.
 MOT, as a brand, shall remind youth that they can think themselves robust and dare to care about themselves and others.

 Atle Vårvik engages in excellent value-based leadership and work, both nationally and internationally.
 He proves with MOT the importance of building strong concepts.
-Atle have had the ability to build a concept that gives people something to believe in.
+Atle has had the ability to build a concept that gives people something to believe in.
 As leader he is a cultural architect with unique communication skills, a great philosophy and scent.

-He is skilled at developing people for them to make good decisions, and a role model for inspiration and personal responsibility.
-He has for many years shown the will and energy to implement, that has triggered engagement and prevented indifference far beyond Norway’s borders.
-Atle is a strong identity-builder, culture-builder, director and strategist.
-He is also a merchant in that he has created revenue and kept costs down.”
+He is skilled at developing people for them to make good decisions and a role model for inspiration and personal responsibility.
+He has for many years shown the will and energy to implement that has triggered engagement and prevented indifference far beyond Norway’s borders.
+Atle is a strong identity-builder, culture-builder, director, and strategist.
+He is also a merchant in that he has created revenue and kept costs down."

 Athlete career

 Atle Vårvik is a former Norwegian speed skater and top athlete.

-Vårvik started his top athlete carrier when he cycled Den Store Styrkeprøven (The Great Trial of Strength) Trondheim to Oslo 540 km (340 mi) at the age of 13.
+Vårvik started his top athlete career when he cycled Den Store Styrkeprøven (The Great Trial of Strength) Trondheim to Oslo 540 km (340 mi) at the age of 13.

 He participated in two Olympic Games and has experience from the culture within top athletics.

 In 1994, Vårvik launched the special and aerodynamic speedskating suit the “Donald Duck suit”.